barstoolbluz/floxenvs/kind/README.md

 - Downloads this README.md to your environment's cache
 - Displays it using `bat` with syntax highlighting and paging
 - Can be refreshed with the `--refresh` flag to get the latest version
-- Falls back to `cat` if for whatever (inconceivable) reason `bat` is not available
+- Falls back to `cat` if `bat` is not available

-### 📊 Kubernetes Interaction
+### 📊 Kubernetes Development Workflow

-The tools defined in this environment support:
-- Deploying applications to Kubernetes
-- Managing cluster resources
-- Monitoring cluster health
-- Installing packages with Helm
+This environment is ideal for a local Kubernetes development workflow:

+1. Create a local cluster with `bootstrap` or `create-cluster`
+2. Deploy applications using `kubectl` or `helm`
+3. Monitor deployments with `k9s`
+4. Watch application logs with `stern`
+5. Iterate on development with fast local feedback cycles
+6. Clean up with `delete-cluster` when done

 ## 🔧 Troubleshooting